Stephanie's astrapia: Description

 Stephanie's astrapia is a most distinctive bird-of-paradise, and extremely unmistakable to recognize.
 The males of this species reach around 84 cm (33 inches) in length, and a considerable portion of its length comes from the long, 47 cm (18 inches), glossy, black central tail feathers, which almost compete with the exaggerated, white tail feathers of the male Ribbon-tailed astrapias.
 The upper head of the male is an iridescent greenish-blue, shading to indigo blue in the back; the chin to the upper breast section is an iridescent aqua to greenish-blue, though the throat area is usually a dark, shaded tint depending on the angle of view.
 Below the iridescent upper breast section, dense, black feathers lie beneath it, and underneath the dense feathers lies a narrow, iridescent, coppery-red to orange-reddish band.
 The rest of the underparts are an iridescent, dull coppery-red to black (again, depending on the angle of view).
 The upperparts, namely the mantle (or back), are a dull light-green, but may appear brownish or black in some views.
 The upperwing is black, with a conspicuous purple gloss, the underwing is a lighter shade of black.
 The most distinctive feature, the extremely exaggerated central tail plumes, are wholly black with a purple gloss, and white rachides.
 The feet are grey-blackish, the bill is blackish, the mouth is pale green, and the eyes are dark brown.
 The female, as typical in the family Paradisaeidae, is drastically different from the male.
 She is mostly dark brown with a dark black-bluish head and upperbreast, black-barred, cinnamon-brown underparts, and a reasonably long, blackish tail.

 Hybridization

 In the places where they are sympatric, Stephanie's astrapia rather frequently hybridizes with the ribbon-tailed astrapia.
 The hybrid offspring has been called "Barnes's astrapia".
 This form of astrapia has extremely long central rectrices that have variable amounts of black and white, and are sometimes seen in a mysterious, spiky shape near the end of the tail.

 Ecology and behavior

 Feeding

-Stephanie's astrapia, like a majority of its relatives, are shown to be predominantly frugivorous, particularly favoring members of the genus Schefflera.
+Stephanie's astrapia, like a majority of its relatives, are shown to be predominantly frugivorous, particularly favoring members of the genus Heptapleurum.
 Animal prey takes up the other portion of the diet.
 Recorded prey includes frogs, insects, spiders, and some skink species.
 The birds typically feed alone, occasionally associating with other Paradisaeids, like the Brown sicklebill, and other bird species.